The Green

 At the end of the 2019 season, we started work on creating our new green.
 It’s been a lot of hard work – but has resulted in an excellent playing surface that we are really proud of.

-We have a dedicated team of volunteers who maintain the green under the leadership of Richard Woodman.
+We have a dedicated team of volunteers who maintain the green under the leadership of James Washer.
 All mowing, edge trimming, spiking, scarifying, ditch maintenance and surround maintenance is carried out by our volunteers during the playing season.
 Spraying of wetting agents and other non-hazardous agents are also carried out by the team of volunteers.
 We have the use of professional services for major works at the beginning and the end of the season and for spraying specialist products.
 The team have worked extremely hard over the past couple of years to improve our green and I think you can all now start to see the improvements.

 If you want to join the Green Keeping Team, we work Monday and Thursday mornings.
 Contact James Washer to find out more.
 We would like more volunteers as we should ideally cut the green three times a week.